OpenCageData/opencagedata-misc-docs/library-guidelines.md

 If you are developing a new library or integration that uses the OpenCage Geocoder please follow these guidelines:

+0. This may seem obvious, but before you start please take 10-15 minutes and [read the API docs](https://opencagedata.com/api).
+It's only one page.

-1. First, check [the existing list of libraries](https://opencagedata.com/code) and make sure what you are planning on writing doesn't already exist.
+1. OK, ready?
+First, check [the existing list of libraries](https://opencagedata.com/code) and make sure what you are planning on writing doesn't already exist.
 Perhaps you can extend one of the existing projects rather than restarting from scratch?

 2. Ensure that your code [respects the various response codes](https://opencagedata.com/api#codes).
 Don't unintentionally build a denial of service tool.
 Specifically, if you see `402` or `403` response codes, you library should stop rather than just carry on.